anshu-uppal/Dashboard_WHO/README.md

-# Example of a simple dashboard to explore three WHO datasets
+# Simple dashboard to explore three WHO datasets

+This dashboard is a small personal project to visualize data from three WHO datasets, using Quarto and Shiny to build an interactive dashboard.

-A live version of this dashboard is available [here](https://anuppal.shinyapps.io/Dashboard_WHO/).
+A live version of this dashboard is hosted on [shinyapps.io](https://www.shinyapps.io/) and is available [here](https://anuppal.shinyapps.io/Dashboard_WHO/).

 This dashboard uses data from the WHO's ["Health Inequality Data Repository"](https://www.who.int/data/inequality-monitor/data):